 If you get accepted to a study course in Ireland and you provide extensive evidence showing that you meet the eligibility requirements, your visa application will most likely be accepted.
 Nevertheless, a failure to include some of the required documents or making mistakes in the application form can lead to you being denied the Study Visa.

-That is why it is advisable you consult an immigration lawyer before you submit your application.
+That is why it is advisable you consult an immigration specialist before you submit your application.
 They can go over your application and help you put together a complete portfolio of evidence.